This tutorial will show how to run Gradle Enterprise on Amazon’s Elastic Kubernetes Service, EKS.

 Consult AWS’s database creation guide and the CLI command reference for more details on RDS instance creation. |

-You can then view the status of your instance with:
+You can view the status of your instance with:

 $ aws rds describe-db-instances --db-instance-identifier gradle-enterprise-database